Multiscale network renormalization: scale-invariance without geometry: Introduction

 In the language of statistical physics, achieving a proper multiscale description of a network requires the introduction of a renormalization scheme whereby a network can be coarse-grained iteratively by partitioning nodes into `block-nodes' either horizontally, i.e. at homogeneous levels of the hierarchy, or across hierarchical levels, thus allowing block-nodes to contain possibly very different numbers of nodes.
-While the traditional block-renormalization scheme (whereby equally sized blocks of neighbouring nodes in a regular lattice are replaced by identical block-nodes leading to a reduced lattice with the same geometry) is feasible for geometrically embedded networks where the coordinates of nodes naturally induce a definition of block-nodes of equal size, it becomes ill-defined in arbitrary graphs and especially in real-world networks with broad degree distribution and small-world property.
-Several renormalization schemes for complex networks have been proposed~\cite{song2005self,gallos2007review,goh2006skeleton,laurienti2011universal,gfeller2007spectral,tribastone,nussinov,alon,kim2004geographical,serrano2008self,krioukov2010hyperbolic,garcia2017multiscale}.
+The traditional block-renormalization scheme (whereby equally sized blocks of neighbouring nodes in a regular lattice are replaced by identical block-nodes, leading to a reduced lattice with the same geometry) is feasible for geometrically embedded networks where the coordinates of nodes naturally induce a definition of block-nodes of equal size.
+However, this traditional scheme becomes ill-defined in arbitrary graphs where node coordinates are not necessarily defined, and particularly problematic in real-world networks with broad degree distribution (which makes the neighbourhoods of nodes very heterogeneous in size and not good candidates as block-nodes) and small-world property (which limits the iterability of coarse-grainings based on shortest paths).
+Several renormalization schemes for complex networks have been proposed to deal with these inherent complications~\cite{song2005self,gallos2007review,goh2006skeleton,laurienti2011universal,nussinov,alon,kim2004geographical,serrano2008self,krioukov2010hyperbolic,garcia2017multiscale,gfeller2007spectral,tribastone,Pablo}.
 For instance, in analogy with fractal analysis, a box-covering technique defining block-nodes as certain sets of neighbouring nodes has been defined~\cite{song2005self,gallos2007review,goh2006skeleton,laurienti2011universal}.
-Alternative coarse-graining schemes are based on the preservation of certain spectral properties of the original network~\cite{gfeller2007spectral,tribastone} or the identification of communities~\cite{nussinov} or motifs~\cite{alon}.
-Another notable approach is the geometrical embedding of networks in a hidden euclidean~\cite{kim2004geographical} or hyperbolic~\cite{serrano2008self,krioukov2010hyperbolic,garcia2017multiscale} metric space, followed by the coarse-graining of nearby nodes.
+Alternative coarse-graining schemes have been proposed based on the identification of communities~\cite{nussinov} or motifs~\cite{alon}.
+Another notable approach is the geometric embedding of networks in a hidden euclidean~\cite{kim2004geographical} or hyperbolic~\cite{serrano2008self,krioukov2010hyperbolic,garcia2017multiscale} metric space, followed by the coarse-graining of nearby nodes.
 Hyperbolically embedded graphs have many realistic properties, including scale-free degree distributions and large clustering, that are preserved upon geometric renormalization~\cite{garcia2017multiscale}.
+Other methods are based on the preservation of certain spectral properties of the original network via the identification of (approximate) equivalence classes of structurally similar nodes~\cite{gfeller2007spectral,tribastone}.
+A notable recent contribution is a diffusion-based coarse-graining scheme which detects spatio-temporal scales in heterogeneous networks via the Laplacian operator for graphs~\cite{Pablo}.